-Putting into practice what you learn in your lectures is a major part of the University of Waikato Bachelor of Science degree.
-You will gain hands-on experience with some of the most up-to-date and high-tech computing facilities and laboratory equipment available, such as our mass spectrometers for investigating molecular structure.
+If you're intrigued by the natural world around you, or enjoy understanding how things work, Waikato's Bachelor of Science (BSc) is what you're looking for.
+Putting into practice what you learn in your lectures is a major part of this degree.
+You will gain hands-on experience with some of the most up-to-date and high-tech computing facilities and laboratory equipment.

 The Bachelor of Science (Technology) degree provides you with an opportunity to gain practical, relevant work experience as part of your undergraduate degree.
 This will help you to step into the professional world in your chosen career and successfully integrates theoretical learning with hands-on experience.

 A one-year Certificate in Science gives you an introduction to university study, and a wide range of subjects to choose from.